Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Combination chemotherapy alone

-Patients with a contraindication to radiation therapy could be treated with chemotherapy alone.
+Patients with a contraindication to radiation therapy may receive chemotherapy alone.
 Patients presenting with superior vena cava syndrome are treated immediately with combination chemotherapy, radiation therapy, or both, depending on the severity of presentation.[

 Surgery followed by chemotherapy or chemoradiation therapy